JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui/README.md

 2. Work section:

 The work section consists of a slide bar with images of the developer's deployed applications.
-NOTE: The application links provided are other peoples' work and are used for demonstation purposes ONLY.
-Hovering over one of the images causes that image to enlarge.
-Furthermore, by clicking on the images, users will be redirected to the corresponding deployed application.
+Hovering over one of the images causes that image to enlarge and by clicking on the images users will be redirected to the corresponding github repositories.
+Users can also click on the "View Deployed Application" button to be redirected to the corresponding deployed application.

 ![Work section](./assets/images/work-screenshot.png)